Arunjegarkal/Be-Online/readme.md

 ---
 **How to create executable file from the script**

-Pyinstaller library helps us to get this achive this
+Pyinstaller library helps us to get this achive

 Below is a command create a executable file
 ```